Quick Summary

 Example:

-If your health insurance plan has an out-of-pocket maximum of INR 50,000, and during the year, you accumulate INR 20,000 in deductibles, INR 15,000 in copays, and INR 15,000 in coinsurance (totaling INR 50,000), any further covered medical expenses for the remainder of that policy year would be paid entirely by the insurance company.
+If your health insurance plan has an out-of-pocket maximum of INR 50,000, and during the year, you accumulate INR 20,000 in deductibles, INR 15,000 in copays, and INR 15,000 in coinsurance (totalling INR 50,000), any further covered medical expenses for the remainder of that policy year would be paid entirely by the insurance company.

 Not all plans are created equal when it comes to prescription drugs.
 Some plans offer comprehensive coverage, while others may have limited formularies (lists of covered medications) or require higher copays for certain medicines.